Last updated: March 27, 2026

 - Attribute Renaming: Updating attribute names to align with the latest conventions (e.g.,

-from span attributes to resource attributes). - Metric Name Standardization: Ensuring metric names follow the current conventions.
+service.namefrom span attributes to resource attributes). - Metric Name Standardization: Updating metric names to follow the current conventions.

 - Type Conversions: Converting attribute values to comply with specification requirements.